 In fiscal 2011, an indirect subsidiary, Niko Resources (Bangladesh) Ltd. ("NRBL"), filed two arbitration cases under the rules of International Centre for Settlement of Investment Disputes ("ICSID") regarding i) a dispute over payment for gas delivered from the Feni field from November 2004 to April 2010 under the Feni Gas Purchase Sales Agreement ("Feni GPSA") with Petrobangla (the "Payment Claim") and ii) a dispute over compensation claims arising from the uncontrolled flow problems that occurred in Chattak field in January and June 2005 (the "Compensation Claim").
-In fiscal 2020, Niko Block 9, filed an arbitration case against Petrobangla and the Government of Bangladesh under the rules of ICSID regarding a dispute over non-payment of amounts due from

-Petrobangla under the Block 9 gas and condensate purchase and sales agreements and effective expropriation of Niko Block 9's 60 percent interest in the Block 9 PSC (the "Block 9 Claim").
+In fiscal 2020, Niko Block 9 filed an arbitration case (the "Block 9 Claim") against Petrobangla and the Government of Bangladesh under the rules of ICSID regarding a dispute over non-payment of amounts due from Petrobangla under the Block 9 gas and condensate purchase and sales agreements and effective expropriation of Niko Block 9's 60 percent interest in the Block 9 PSC.
+In September 2021, the tribunal for the Payment Claim issued an award of approximately \$44 million in favor of NRBL and in January 2022, Petrobangla filed an application to annul the award on the Payment Claim.
+There is no assurance that Petrobangla will comply with the award of the tribunal and as such, no amounts have been recorded in the consolidated financial statements.
+The final hearings on the Compensation Claim occurred in November 2021.
+In fiscal 2021, the Company recorded a provision of \$2.2 million for the Compensation Claim (refer to note 21(a) for further details).
+A final decision on the Compensation Claim is expected in fiscal 2023 and hearings for the Block 9 Claim are tentatively scheduled for December 2023.